 “More complex issues have also meant the total counselling time with young people has risen significantly, increasing by 72% in just 10 years.

 “Duty of Care sessions where emergency interventions are required also continues to rise, increasing by 40% from 2013-17.”

-Kids Helpline is Australia’s only free, private and confidential 24/7 phone and online counselling service specifically for children and young people aged 5 to 25 years.
-Kids Helpline counsellors can be reached for free on 1800 55 1800 or online at www.kidshelpline.com.au.
+Kids Helpline is Australia’s only free, private and confidential 24/7 phone and online counselling service for young people aged 5 to 25 – call 1800 55 1800 or visit www.kidshelpline.com.au.